masonmm3/MoSim2022Mod/MoSimDocs/Climbing and scoring..md

 9999 features a 2 stage climber.
-The only climber which has a generic script.
-"Two Stage Y Axis Climber"
+The only climbers which have a generic script. are "Two Stage Y Axis Climber" "One Stage Y Axis Climber"

 I Highly advise against starting with any radial/"windmill" style climber.
 Climbers that feature prominent passive elements like 6328 are also extremely difficult to get right.